Billing metric definitions

 - Month x refers to the amount of MRR remaining from subscribers in the cohort at the end of the each subsequent month.
 The MRR for a cohort can change due to upgrades, downgrades, and cancellations and thus can exceed 100%.

-In January, 100 subscribers become active subscribers.
-Each month the subscriber churn rate is 10%.
-Consequently you’d expect to the following retention rates in each month:
+For example, if each month’s subscriber churn rate is 10%, you can expect the following retention rates in each following month:

 - Month 1: 90%